 Occupational Therapist Per Diem - Acute Therapies

-Plans, organizes, and conducts occupational therapy programs designed to help patients regain physical or mental functioning or adjust to their limitations.
+Evaluates and treats patients within an acute care hospital or outpatient clinic settings.
 Administers diagnostic testing procedures to determine the extent of patient’s impairment and prognosis for improvement.
-Maintains and evaluates records and prepares reports on patients’ progress.
+Maintains and evaluates records and prepares electronic reports on patient’s progress.

 Administers diagnostic testing procedures to determine the extent of patients’ impairment and prognosis for improvement; analyzes testing and other pertinent information to create individual treatment plans.